qbead/qbeadWebsite/content/book/basics.md

 - There are other ways in which LED colors can be modified and motion be detected.
 We will be discussing many such tools in future pages.

 ::: further-reading
 We invite you to play with the SpinWheel examples available in the Arduino software and to peruse [the many suggested activities we have prepared for you](/book).
+To learn more about the programming language used by the SpinWheel, check out our lesson on the [building blocks of coding](/progpatterns).
 If you are already accustomed to programming, you might want to see the [list of all functions provided with the SpinWheel](/allcommands) or to peruse the [code of the SpinWearables library](/codedoc/SpinWearables.h.html).
 :::